Chris Christie: ‘I am the viable Trump alternative’

 “I am the viable Trump alternative,” he said.

-But Christie is not the only one seeking to the non-MAGA alternative in 2024.
+But Christie is not the only one seeking to be the non-MAGA alternative in 2024.

 If he enters the race, he would join the likes of former South Carolina Gov. Nikki Haley and former Arkansas Gov. Asa Hutchinson, who have already declared their candidacies.
 It is also widely believed that Florida Gov. Ron DeSantis, who is seen as the main rival to the former president for the nomination, will run.